-Nurses with an ADN degree have a unique opportunity to complete their bachelor's degree in Health Sciences and receive priority consideration in applying for the Master of Nursing program offered by the University of California, San Francisco.
+Nurses with an ADN degree have a unique opportunity to complete their bachelor's degree in Public Health and receive priority consideration in applying for the Master of Nursing program offered by the University of California, San Francisco.
 Please see the 'ADN to MSN Pathway Program" link on the right side for details.

-In addition, the program has launched a new initiative to facilitate students’ transition from the BA Health Sciences degree to the Master of Public Health (MPH) or Master of Science - Physician Assistant Studies (MSPAS) at Touro University California.
+In addition, the program has launched a new initiative to facilitate students’ transition from the BA Public Health degree to the Master of Public Health (MPH) or Master of Science - Physician Assistant Studies (MSPAS) at Touro University California.
 Pathway participants learn ways to enhance their academic credentials and the likelihood of admissions to Touro University.
 Pathway students complete their undergraduate degree in 18-24 months at JFK University and are then eligible to apply as Pathway students for admissions to the MPH program at Touro University California.

 Program Learning Outcomes